Emotion Trumps Technique

 The other night I was watching the TV Show The Voice.
 Nate Ruess was a guest advisor to all the contestants.
 I remember one comment that stood out the most: “Emotion trumps technique every time.”

-Christina Aguilera often advises the other coaches, “Go with your heart!” when trying to make a decision.
+Christina Aguilera often advises the other coaches, “Go with your heart!” when making a decision.

 Here are a few quotes from famous photographers also talking about the power of emotion and the heart of photos: